 Each student is supported by the Form Tutor.
 Tutors are experienced in post-16 education, and are able to guide students through the new demands that they meet in the Sixth Form.
-Tutors monitor progress and help to set targets, offer guidance and help students achieve a sensible balance between study requirements and other demands.
+Tutors help students achieve a sensible balance between study requirements and other demands.